ddadaal/simstate-i18n/README.md

 When the configurations are completed and the global I18nStore is injected, it is possible to use the provided components and store.

-### LocalizedString component
+### Localized/LocalizedString component

-`<LocalizedString />` component is used in place of raw texts to provide i18n capabilities to anywhere a React component can be.
+`<LocalizedString />` or `<Localized />` component are used in place of raw texts to provide i18n capabilities to anywhere a React component can be.
 It shows the text of the specified id of the current language.

 All LocalizedString components will be updated when the current language is changed.